 The garage door is where most of the air temperature is gained or lost.
 Your garage door will let hot air in during the summer and warm air out during the winter.
 The only way to avoid this is by installing garage door insulation.
 Garage door insulation will seal up your garage workshop so cooling methods will work more effectively.

-On average, garage door insulation installation costs about $100 for a single car garage and $250 for a double car garage.
+On average, garage door insulation installation costs about $300 for a single bay one car garage (single bay), $600 for a two-car garage (double bay), and $900 for a triple car garage (triple bay).

 However, there really isn’t any reason you should be insulating your garage unless you plan on installing some type of cooling/heating mechanism.